 Use Student Oracles to Gain Delphi Wisdom (20th February, 2015)

-For two decades I have devoted my career to understanding bullying in schools and, particularly, how bullying affects the mental health and well-being of adolescents.
+For over twenty-five years I have devoted my career to understanding bullying in schools and, particularly, how bullying affects the mental health and well-being of adolescents.
 I am particularly interested in bias-based bullying and how its impacts upon those who experience it and witness it.
 In the 1990s the focus of my research was on the nature and long-term correlates of homophobic bullying.
 It was conducted at a time when Section 28 (2A in Scotland) of the Local Government Act was in full force and also when few organisations (including LGBT organisations), other than a few key unions (NASUWT, NUT and UNISON), were willing to listen and acknowledge that this had been and continued to be an issue in British schools.

 My more recent research, conducted with colleagues from various universities in the U.K. and U.S., has focused on text and-email bullying and the experiences of witnesses.
 Working collaboratively with local education authorities, our studies have shown that, across five years (2001-2006), text and e-mail bullying rose with the take-up of technology by young people transitioning to high school.
 We have also shown that students who witness bullying at school not only are affected by that experience but share a number of similarities with victims.
 Issues such as feelings of powerlessness, witnessing bias-based bullying and cognitive dissonance are associated with an increased likelihood of engaging in self-harming and destructive behaviours.

-My research increasingly includes the integration of theories drawn from social and developmental psychology with aspects of cognitive psychology (particularly implicit and explicit reasoning) to better understand the train of thought that takes an individual form a position of safety to one of potential harm.
+My research increasingly includes the integration of theories drawn from educational policy, social and developmental psychology with aspects of cognitive psychology (particularly implicit and explicit reasoning) to better understand the train of thought that takes an individual form a position of safety to one of potential harm.
 I hope that this research can be applied to many contexts and fields of study.

 HONOURS AND AWARDS